 This isn’t a new problem.
 In a brick-and-mortar store, endstands and displays are built to draw attention from passing customers, but offer very limited options.
 Publishers pay more and compete with other brands for spots with higher point values.
 Similarly, online retailers have prime spots on their homepage, but the competition remains the same.
 With the strain to be noticed felt even more keenly now, how can publishers maximize their own storefronts and enhance the B2C experience in addition to their existing B2B sales?

-Here Are Five Digital Upgrades to Make Right Now
+Here Are Five Digital Upgrades for Book Publishers to Make Right Now

 1) Have Your Own eCommerce Website

 Having your own storefront allows you to market more directly to your readers.
 Retailers are valuable, but don’t discount the power of brand loyalty.
 If you don’t have an online store yet, it’s not too late.
 Having your own ecommerce operation doesn’t have to be complicated, and gives you an opportunity to manage the message.
 It can not only help with near-term sales, but with customer data collection, too.
 Once a customer purchases, you can control customer marketing on email, advertising, social media and more.

 2) Personalize the Shopping Experience